 In partnership with Second Harvest Food Bank, District "C" Councilmember Kristin Gisleson Palmer will be providing a free drive-up food pantry for hospitality and gig economy workers affected by COVID-19.
-The drive-up food pantry will take place Tuesday from 9 a.m. to noon at Connect Church of Algiers (1110 Kabel Dr.) and every Thursday and Saturday from 9 a.m. to noon at Holy Angels (3500 St. Claude Ave.), and Friday at All Saints Catholic Church (1441 Teche St.) and Berean Bible Church (3712 Herschel St.) from 9 a.m. to 12 p.m.
+The drive-up food pantry will take place Tuesday from 9 a.m. to noon at Connect Church of Algiers (1110 Kabel Dr.), Thursday and Saturday from 9 a.m. to noon at Holy Angels (3500 St. Claude Ave.), and Friday at All Saints Catholic Church (1441 Teche St.) and Berean Bible Church (3712 Herschel St.) from 9 a.m. to 12 p.m.

 Toups Meatery in Mid-City is offering a Family Meal every day at 3 p.m. free of charge for the needy and especially those in the service industry.
 Call (504) 252-4999 to secure your box.
 Past family meals have included red beans and braised oxtails over Louisiana rice, rabbit and lentil stew, and Chef Isaac’s famous chicken and sausage gumbo.
 Debbie Does Doberge, French Truck Coffee, and Dixie Beer have also donated various food items to the cause.

 Cafe Carmo has free meals for anyone who may need it Tuesday through Friday with vegan and gluten-free options available.
 Lunches should be picked up between 11:30 a.m. and 1 p.m.
 Dinners should be picked up between 5:30 p.m. and 7 p.m.
 Secure your order online here.
 They ask that those who can make a donation will do so on a sliding scale, so that they might continue to offer this service.